CarolineMLynch/kedro/docs/source/tutorial/set_up_data.md

 ### `xlsx`

-Now register the `xlsx` dataset by adding this snippet to the end of the `conf/base/catalog.yml` file:
+Now add this snippet to the end of the `conf/base/catalog.yml` file to register the `xlsx` dataset:

 ```yaml
 shuttles: